SKrotkih/SimpleOrganizer/README.md

 - 19.09.2015: Fixed parse.com framework double linking.
 Fixed lots of warnings on runtime.
 - 29.09.2015: Facebook SDK added, registered AppID, login function in Objective-C was implemented.
 - 02.10.2015: Added the DateTools framework
-- 07.10.2015: Log In to local database is implemented fia Facebook
+- 07.10.2015: Log In to local database is implemented fia Facebook.
+Database for local user is implemented in a different storage.